-Element Description Application Boron An allotropic semimetal that is extremely hard and heat resistant.
-Has an atomic number of 5.
-Used with silicon to make thermal shock-resistant glass.
+Element Description Application BoronAn allotropic semimetal that is extremely hard and heat resistant.
+Has an atomic number of 5.Used with silicon to make ther resistant glass.
+Used with silicon to make thermal shock- resistant glass.
 Silicon A grey and shiny semiconductive metal.
 It has high melting (1,410 °C) and boiling points (3,265 °C).
 Has an atomic number of 14.
 Commonly used for semiconductors.
 Germanium Is hard and brittle in its elemental form.
 Has an atomic number of 32.
 Less commonly used for semiconductors.